benoitc/uzmq/README.rst

 uzmq requires Python superior to 2.6 (yes Python 3 is supported)

-To install gaffer using pip you must make sure you have a recent version of distribute installed::
+To install uzmq using pip you must make sure you have a recent version of distribute installed::

     $ curl -O http://python-distribute.org/distribute_setup.py